gud-koodi/deeper-skeeper/Doc/technicalDesign.md

 ## Used Technology

-Game was made with Unity version `2019.2.11f1` which had available containers for CI building via GitHub actions.
-(Thanks @GabLeRoux).
+Game was made with Unity version `2019.2.11f1` which had available containers for CI building via GitHub actions (Thanks @GabLeRoux).
 [DarkRift Networking](https://www.darkriftnetworking.com/darkrift2) was used for sending messages between players over network.
-The game is built for Linux, Windows & Mac, though we are unable to test out the Mac version.
+The game is built for Linux, Windows & Mac, though we have been unable to test out the Mac version.

-At the current state, players can connect to the game and advance through a dungeon that consists of 10 similar rooms that are aligned differently and have a varying enemy setup.
+At the current state, players can connect to the game and advance through a dungeon that consists of 10 similar rooms that are aligned differently each time and have a varying enemy setup.

 ## Game Architecture